-3.11 SM BOV NEO - the side-mount Bail-Out Valve
+3.12 BOV Shrimp - the Bail-Out Valve

-The SM BOV NEO is a Diver Surface Valve with a 2nd stage regulator built into the mouthpiece.
-A diver can switch to the closed-circuit or, if necessary, to the second stage regulator and breathe an open-circuit bail-out gas.
-This allows the diver to have a source of breathing gas at all times.
+The Bail-Out Valve (BOV) is a Diver Surface Valve with a 2nd stage regulator incorporated into the mouthpiece with the ability of supplying the diver with open circuit breathing gas.

+A diver can be switched to the closed circuit or if needed to the second stage regulator and breathe an open circuit bail-out gas.
+This allow the diver to have a source of breathing gas at all times.
+The BOV 2nd stage regulator is connected to the diluent cylinder via the LP hose connected to the diluent manifold or to an off-board bailout tank.

-The CC/OC valve makes it easy to switch between closed circuit (CC mode) and open circuit (OC mode) with one hand.
-The CC/OC valve is operated by turning the knob on the front of the SM BOV NEO.
+The BOV's CC/OC switching valve allows to switch between the close circuit (the CC mode) and the open circuit (OC mode) and is easy operated by rotating the knob on the front of the BOV.